suryaremanan/learninggit/README.md

 # learninggit
-learning how to use git with vinayan
+learning how to use git with Vinayan
+Vinayan says hi :)